sengsgx/sengsgx/seng_runtime/README.md

 ## <a name="bench" /> Running and Benchmarking the real-world SENG Runtime sample Apps
 The SENG Runtime ships with support for running 4 real-world applications: iPerf3, cURL, Telnet and NGINX.
 All required files and scripts are located in the respective `benchmarking/` directories (`iperf3/`, `curl/`, `telnet/`, `nginx/`).
-For each of the applications, we provide build instructions and run scripts for local testing of the apps.
+For each of the applications, we provide build instructions and scripts for running and benchmarking the app.
-We also provide descriptions on how we have benchmarked the apps.
-In the descriptions, we distinguish the following 3 modes of operation:
+During benchmarking, we distinguish the following 3 modes of operation:
 * *"native"* refers to native execution on Linux w/o Graphene and w/o SENG
 * *"pure"* refers to execution inside Graphene-SGX, but w/o SENG
 * *"seng"* refers to execution inside Graphene-SGX *with* SENG enabled